-No. iden 16 Infor tech and Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 16 Information technology and data privacy Risk & Opportunity Risk- Instances of information security breaches could lead to loss of sensitive data of customers including personal information.
+No. i Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 16 Information technology and data privacy Risk & Opportunity Risk- Instances of information security breaches could lead to loss of sensitive data of customers including personal information.
 It could also lead to increased media scrutiny resulting in a loss of stakeholder trust, company reputation and regulatory fines or penalties.
-With increased digitisation, and heavy dependence on technology systems, it has become critical for us to ensure implementation of SOPs and policies, conduction periodic internal and external (third-party) audits and tests to check the resilience of the IT infrastructure from hackers, Positive and Negative te ar Opportunity- In the ever- evolving landscape of digitalisation and innovation, monitoring and analysis of data in real time would lead to quicker identification and resolution of issues.
-As a result, this will ensure management of systems and processes more effectively. cyber-attacks, malware etc.
+Opportunity- In the everevolving landscape of digitalisation and innovation, monitoring and analysis of data in real time would lead to quicker identification and resolution of issues.
+As a result, this will ensure management of systems and With increased digitisation, and heavy dependence on technology systems, it has become critical for us to ensure implementation of SOPs and policies, conduction periodic internal and external (third-party) audits and tests to check the resilience of the IT infrastructure from hackers, cyber-attacks, malware etc. Positive and Negative